OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-lcd-screen.md

 oneWireGpio = 19 # set the GPIO that we've connected the sensor to pollingInterval = 1 # seconds

+# function to read the temperature from the One-Wire Temperature Sensor
 def getTemp():
     # check if 1-Wire was setup in the kernel
     if not oneWire.setupOneWire(str(oneWireGpio)):